GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 1 action

-**Effect**: You send a telpathic message to any number of creatures you are personally familiar with on the same plane of existence.
+**Effect**: You send a telepathic message to any number of creatures you are personally familiar with on the same plane of existence.
 The length of the message is a number of words equal to the spell's tier divided by the number of creatures you choose to communicate with.
 This spell does not allow you to know if a creature received your message or if it is even on the same plane of existence.

 When you cast this, you may choose for recipients to understand the message to be of your voice or as an unknown voice.